 When not teaching, studying, or spending time with my wife, kids, and oversized dog, I enjoy learning about computer programming and robotics (spiders are nature's perfect micromachines), as well as writing my blog, developing children's novels, and reading (mostly science fiction).
 I also like to hike, ride my bicycle, run, and rescue hermit crabs from neglectful owners (a "crabitat" appears in my video).

-On a personal note, sustainability has always been a major concern of mine, whether while I'm teaching soil conservation and iguana ranching practices in rural Panama or sharing the promise of entomophagy (insect eating) to my elementary school students as an alternative protein source for our growing human population.
+On a personal note, sustainability has always been a major concern of mine, whether while I'm teaching soil conservation and iguana ranching practices in rural Panama or sharing the promise of entomophagy (insect eating) to students as an alternative protein source for our growing human population.
 Vegetarian spiders can provide excellent role models for our own species, forgoing excessive meat consumption and relying more on plant material to meet their food needs, while simultaneously becoming less aggressive and more tolerant towards one another as they settle into their new lifestyle.

 Always seeking to build technology skills, I also plan to use my experiences with arthropods to develop new insights into the algorithms that may drive spider behavior, as well as how nature's most successful animal phylum (Arthropoda) could be replicated in future generations of micromachines.